schwindelig/git2ai/README.md

 # git2ai
-Replaces placeholders in AssemblyInfo.cs with information form a git repository.
+Replaces placeholders in AssemblyInfo.cs or any other file with information form a git repository (or alternatively generates a new file).
 Quick and dirty solution for internal use at schwindelig.ch.
 Use at your own risk.

+Uses [libgit2sharp] and [Command Line Parser Library]

 Requires .NET Framework 4.6.1